serengia/Entrepreneurs-Forum-Summit---Capstone-Project/README.md

 # Capstone project: Entrepreneurs Forum Summit landing page

-This project is done using HTML, CSS and Javascript.
+This project is done using HTML, SCSS and Javascript.
 The project is also set up with html-css and javascript linters.

 ## Built With

-- Html and CSS
+- Html and SASS
 - Javascript
-- Linters (Html, css and Javascript linters)
+- Linters (Html, scss and Javascript linters)

 ## Getting Started